RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 ## Hyperoptimized MiMC Hash

-To compute the Merkle root on-chain, one must use a hash algorithm (obviously) but Tornado cash isn’t using the traditional `keccak256`; it uses MiMC instead.
+To compute the Merkle root on-chain, one must use a hash algorithm (obviously) but Tornado Cash isn’t using the traditional `keccak256`; it uses MiMC instead.

 Why this is so is a bit out of scope, but the reason is that some hashes are more computationally cheap for zero knowledge proof generation than others.
 MiMC was designed to be "zk friendly" but `keccak256` was not.
 "Zk friendly" means the algorithm maps naturally to how zero knowledge proof algorithms represents computations.